15 Top-Rated Things to Do in Prague in Winter

 7. Cross-Country Ski in the City

 Snow lovers visiting Prague in winter have a unique chance to try cross-country skiing without ever leaving the city.
-Once the snow starts to fall, a number of city parks can be explored using skis or snowshoes.
+Once the snow starts to fall, exploring city parks using skis or snowshoes should be at the top of your things to do list.

 As one of the largest parks in the city, Ladronka in Prague 6 offers plenty of open space and walking trails perfect for exploring in winter.
 Another great option is Divoká Sárka, a huge nature reserve right on the edge of Prague 6.